Vamship113/amfoss-tasks/task-04/README.md

 1. Using botfather I created bot called moviyear_bot and generated API key
-2. And using OMDb I gnerated Key
+2. And using OMDb I generated Key
 3. Then replaced it in bot.py for bot_id and OmDb key
 4. Using request and json I stored the data in string and photo and then sent back the inform to the user
 5. Every time user searches for a movie the data is stored in a list